-Your Bash environment files and Windows files are normally separated, but there are ways to access your Bash files from Windows and your Windows files from the Bash environment.
+Your Linux files and Windows files are normally separated, but there are ways to access your Linux files from Windows and your Windows files from the Linux environment.

 When you’re in the Linux environment, you can access your Windows drives from under the /mnt/ folder.
 Your C: drive is located at /mnt/c and your D: drive is located at /mnt/d, for example.
 If you want to work with files from within the Linux and Windows environments, place them somewhere in your Windows file system and access them through the /mnt/ folder.

-While Microsoft pitches this feature as “Bash shell” environment, it’s actually an underlying compatibility layer that allows you to run Linux software on Windows.
+While Microsoft originally pitched this feature as a “Bash shell” environment, it’s actually an underlying compatibility layer that allows you to run Linux software on Windows.
 That means you can run other shells instead of Bash, if you prefer them.

 For example, you can use the Zsh shell instead of Bash.
-You can even have Bash automatically switch to the Zsh shell when you open the Bash shell shortcut in your Start menu.
+You can even have the standard Bash shell automatically switch to the Zsh shell when you open the Linux shell shortcut in your Start menu.

 Use Bash Scripts on Windows

 Thanks to this environment, it’s actually possible to write a Bash shell script on Windows and run it.
 Your Bash script can access your Windows files stored under the /mnt folder, so you can use Linux commands and scripts to work on your normal Windows files.
 You can also run Windows commands from within the Bash script.

 Run Graphical Linux Desktop Programs